jrobinsonjresq/brief-redactor/README.md

 For best results with briefs drafted in OnlyOffice or Google Docs, normalize the DOCX through Word before running the script:

 1. Open the brief in Microsoft Word or Word Online
-2. Save/download as DOCX (Word normalizes the XML on save)
+2. Save/download as DOCX (it appears that Word normalizes the XML on save)
 3. Run `redact_brief.py` on the Word-normalized file

-This step is not required for briefs drafted natively in Word.
+This step is obviously not required for briefs drafted natively in Word, and may not even be necessary in other contexts.
+More testing required to confirm/deny necessity of normalization steps.

 ---